 - Tickets to your show:

-- All indoor theatre shows are ticketed and require a physical ticket to enter the show.
-Tickets can be purchased on site or in advance online and picked up at any box office.
+- All indoor theatre shows are ticketed and require a ticket to enter the show.
+Tickets can be purchased on site or in advance online and picked up at any Box Office.
+New this year, ATB Park is an Outdoor Venue.
+You need a ticket to access ATB Park.
+Inside the park, you’ll find the full Fringe experience!
+And don’t worry – we’ve taken care of filling the outdoor artists’ hats so you can kick back and enjoy the show.

 - Festival Program Guide: